 💥 The Biggest Mistake in Workout Streaming App Development

-As a writer Nir Eyal puts it in his article, most fitness applications don’t succeed because they’re unable to change long-term behaviours.
-Such applications make people exercise, and this is something they usually unwilling to do or do with a little pleasure.
+As Nir Eyal puts it in his article, most fitness applications don’t succeed because they’re unable to change long-term behaviours.
+Such applications make people exercise, and this is something they're usually unwilling to do or do with a little pleasure.

 At this stage, the psychological phenomenon (known as reactance) turns on.
 What happens next?
 People just resist doing things that feel difficult or unpleasant, abandon the exercises and the fitness app itself as well.